hossam-create/Mnbara-Platform/docs/regulatory/strategic/LICENSING_PATH_ANALYSIS.md

 ```
 CHOOSE MSB WHEN:

-✓ You need money transmission in US
+âœ“ You need money transmission in US
-✓ You need FX services in US
+âœ“ You need FX services in US
-✓ You can handle state-by-state licensing
+âœ“ You can handle state-by-state licensing
-✓ You have $2M-$10M for full US coverage
+âœ“ You have $2M-$10M for full US coverage
-✓ You can wait 18-36 months
+âœ“ You can wait 18-36 months
-✓ You do NOT need deposit-taking or lending
+âœ“ You do NOT need deposit-taking or lending
-✓ You have strong compliance infrastructure
+âœ“ You have strong compliance infrastructure

 MSB IS NOT SUITABLE WHEN:

-✗ You need fast time-to-market
+âœ— You need fast time-to-market
-✗ You need EU coverage
+âœ— You need EU coverage
-✗ You want to take deposits
+âœ— You want to take deposits
-✗ You want to offer lending
+âœ— You want to offer lending
-✗ You have limited compliance resources
+âœ— You have limited compliance resources
 ```

 ### 9.3 When to Choose Bank Charter